 Some things are good things: There is a tiny human on the outside of my body who wants to hang out with me, just because I’m me – relaxing, exhilarating and completing.

 Some things aren’t: The alarming feeling of realising my heart is walking around outside of my body, was akin to losing my sense balance – nauseating, exhilarating and terrifying.

 In a culture that is obsessed with ‘Happiness’ (note the capital ‘H’), we often forget to allow ourselves to mourn or be bummed or know that our feelings are fleeting.
 They come, they go.
 And I think we are forgetting to teach our children these skills of resilience, too.

 A member of my antenatal group didn’t like to sing past the first verse of If You’re Happy and You Know It because of the bits about feeling sad and angry.
 To be fair, it does seem out of place to cheerfully being singing about being sad and clapping your hands…

-Another friend of mine’s 21-year-old step-daughter called her in tears because she wasn’t feeling happy all the time and thought she’s made a mistake in following her career over the ditch to Australia.
+Another friend’s 21-year-old step-daughter called her in tears because she wasn’t feeling happy all the time and thought she’s made a mistake in following her career and moving away.
 She was living the dream but it didn’t feel like a dream.
 My lovely, sparkly friend replied, “Oh, honey.
 In real life, you are not supposed to feel happy all the time.”